Large Variety of Standalone Bathtub Faucets & Fixtures

 There are many considerations that one needs to take into account when deciding which freestanding tub filler to purchase.
 Some of those are provided below:

-- Installation Type – Does the tub filler come with a valve or does it come with hoses?
+- Installation Type – Do you need a slab mounting tub faucet or a wood floor mounting tub faucet?
+Does the tub filler come with a valve or does it come with hoses?
 The hose version is usually easier to install when there is access below the floor.
+Slab mounting tub faucets come with a brass rough-in water supply valve while ones which are installed with access below the floor come with 1/2″ or 3/4″ hoses.

 - City Code – Does the tub filler have anti-scald rings with the product – some city codes require it and plumbing inspectors may ask for it.
 If this is not present you may need to purchase an in-line pressure balance valve to meet city code.